The WIAA goes back to 1923 to determine the beginning of its boys spring golf tournament program.

 Madison West has produced the individual medalist nine times, the most of any member institution.
 Four champions have been crowned from Badger, Green Bay Preble, New Richmond, Osseo-Fairchild and Racine Horlick.

 Since moving to University Ridge in 1994, Andy Hansen and Jordan Niebrugge of Homestead have shot the best 36-hole score in the State Tournament with a 136 in 2006 and 2012, respectively.
-The only other golfer to hit below 140 was a 139 shot by Anthony Aicher of Wausau East in 2009.
+The only other golfers to hit below 140 was a 138 by Emmet Herb of Middleton in 2016 and a 139 shot by Anthony Aicher of Wausau East in 2009.

 Boys Fall Golf